Separator (electricity): Wet process

 The wet process consists of mixing, heating, extruding, stretching and additive removal steps.
 The polymer resins are first mixed with, paraffin oil, antioxidant and other additives.
 The mixture is heated to produce a homogenous solution.
 The heated solution is pushed through a sheet die to make a gel-like film.
 The additives are then removed with a volatile solvent to form the microporous result.
 This microporous result can then be stretched uniaxially (along the machine direction) or biaxially (along both the machine and transverse directions, providing further pore definition.

 The wet process is suitable for both crystalline and amorphous polymers.
 Wet process separators often use ultrahigh-molecular-weight polyethylene.
 The use of these polymers enables the batteries with favorable mechanical properties, while shutting it down when it becomes too hot.

 Wet Microstructure

 When subjected to biaxial stretching, separators formed from the wet process have rounded pores.
 These pores are dispersed throughout an interconnected polymer matrix.

 Choice of polymer

 Specific types of polymers are ideal for the different types of synthesis.
 Most polymers currently used in battery separators are polyolefin based materials with semi-crystalline structure.
-Among them, polyethylene, polypropylene, and their blends such as polyethylene-polypropylene are widely used.
+Among them, polyethylene, polypropylene, PVC, and their blends such as polyethylene-polypropylene are widely used.
 Recently, graft polymers have been studied in an attempt to improve battery performance, including micro-porous poly(methyl methacrylate)-grafted and siloxane grafted polyethylene separators, which show favorable surface morphology and electrochemical properties compared to conventional polyethylene separators.
 In addition, polyvinylidene fluoride (PVDF) nanofiber webs can be synthesized as a separator to improve both ion conductivity and dimensional stability.
 Another type of polymer separator, polytriphenylamine (PTPAn)-modified separator, is an electroactive separator with reversible overcharge protection.